-- Research, ask questions and speak to people about different post-school options. - What type of work would you like to aim for?
+- Research, ask questions and speak to people about different post-school options. - What occupation would you like to work towards?
 There are so many types of jobs and different career areas.

-These are just some of them.
+These are just some of the endless career areas out there.
 Make a note of which ones interest you.

-Career Area I'm really interested in this l'd like to find out more l'm not really interested No way!!
+Career Area l'm really interested in this I'd like to find out more l'm not really interested No way!!

 Agriculture, animal and primary industries

 Architecture, building and planning

 Art, design, music and entertainment

 Business, administration and sales

 Chemicals, plastics, rubber etc production, plant operating and trades

 Computing and information services

 Education

 Engineering and technical

 Food processing eg. baker, butcher, winemaker

 Health and community services

 Hospitality and Tourism

 Law, Security and Defence

 Literature and social sciences

 Metal, electrical, automotive, furniture and wood products

 Natural sciences and mathematics

 Textiles, clothing and footwear

 Transport and Storage